crojack/linia/LINIA_TUTORIAL.md

 ## Introduction

 **Linia** (Linux Image Annotator) is an annotation application designed for marking up screenshots and images on Linux.
-It provides multiple drawing tools, persistent undo/redo capabilities, and a project file system that preserves your complete editing history across sessions.
+It provides drawing tools, persistent undo/redo capabilities, and a unique project file system that preserves your complete editing history across sessions.

 ### Key Features
 - **Comprehensive Drawing Tools**: Lines, arrows, shapes (2D and 3D), text, freehand, highlighting